Search the registry

 ToolShed

-A decentralized registry where companies list tools, agents discover and pay for them, and reputation emerges from verified usage — backed by Dolt DB, inspired by AT Protocol's data model.
+A free, open, auditable registry where companies list tools, agents discover them, and reputation emerges from verified usage — backed by Dolt DB, accessed via SSH, inspired by AT Protocol's data philosophy.

 Agents are capable.